Below are resources and information for providers who are interested in vaccinating people under 18 years old.

 At this time, the Pfizer-BioNTech (Pfizer) vaccine and Moderna COVID-19 vaccine brands are authorized for children ages 6 months and older.
 The Novavax vaccine is available for ages 12+ under an EUA.

-- Do youth need a booster dose?
+- Do youth need a bivalent dose?

-- What should I do if I accidentally give a child between ages 5 and 11 the adult dose of Pfizer vaccine?
+- What should I do if I accidentally give a child between ages 5 and 11 the adult dose of bivalent Pfizer vaccine?

+If a child receives adult bivalent, do not repeat dose.
 See the Center for Disease Control and Prevention's clinical considerations for more information.

 - What should I do if I accidentally mix and match the series for children ages 6 months-4 years?